sei-shissam/ssmtp-buster/README.md

 ### Install sSMTP as you see fit

 Original install for sSMTP was inspired from this post.
-Therefore installing from the prescribed patch/build went this way (using ```sodo```):
+Therefore installing from the prescribed patch/build went this way (using ```sudo```):

 ```
 #